iamdcj/javascripts/scope/closure/README.md

 We can see from above that functions can be successfully passed around to other lexical environments.

+__2. Lexical Scoping__
-The second part of this is `Lexical Scope`; JavaScript has lexical scope, scopes are defined by how programmers structure the source code, and nesting of lexical environments(scopes) is common practice in JS applications;
+The second part of closure is `Lexical Scope`; JavaScript has lexical scope, scopes are defined by how programmers structure the source code, and nesting of lexical environments(scopes) is common practice in JS applications;

 ```
 // Global Scope (Global Lexical Environemnt)